 Despite subject matters being objective, the act of learning tends to be an emotional adventure.
 This is why you want to make sure that you make this experience a pleasant one.
 An example of this is shying away from verbose content or complex words.
 Reading for long periods or having to look up words may discourage the student in this particular environment.
 That’s what it’s important to cater to the learner’s preferences when creating your course.

 What does this mean?

-- Use links or sources on your screen that allows your users to additional information quickly.
+- Use links or sources on your screen that allow your audience to additional information quickly.
 This will make your course look straightforward and less crowded.
 Also, if learners want to know more, you’ve provided them with the resources to download the extra material.

 - Adopt the less-is-more approach for onscreen text.
 With so many elements vying for the learner’s attention in a cluttered screen, they are compelled to split their attention between reading, absorbing, and analyzing the information.
 Learners become confused and cannot fathom what to focus on.
 The human brain cannot function optimally if it is made to multi-task.
 It’s difficult for the eyes to find the focal point and grasp the most important information.

-- Lastly, make sure to dedicate time to your course.
+- User-friendliness is a priority.
 Making sure it’s easy to use, easy to navigate, and pleasing to look at will create an immediate fondness for your course.
 Shy away from artsy fonts.
-Make sure navigation is intuitive, colors and layouts are not distracting, and progress can be followed with ease.
+Before publishing it, make sure navigation is intuitive, colors and layouts are not distracting, and progress can be followed with ease.

 One of the final steps in any work is assuring the quality of the end product.
 It’s important to make sure that content and visuals flow properly.
 By checking all of your content, you’ll avoid having a learner unable to move forward because a section or link isn’t working properly.
 The smoother their experience goes, the more credible your course and each of the elements that you’ve provided for them will be.